reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 :::caution

 The example app is not meant as a complete production-ready project.
 The goal is to help you learn the Redux APIs and typical usage patterns, and point you in the right direction using some limited examples.
-Also, some of the early pieces we build will be updated later on to show better ways to do things.
-Please read through the whole tutorial to see all the concepts in use.
+Also, some of the early pieces we build will be updated later on to show better ways to do things. **Please read through the whole tutorial to see all the concepts in use**.

 :::